 Can UI Designers Call Themselves UX Designers?

-4. To have a sense of business context.
-Knowing the trends on the market, having a sense of relevant changes to consider, and exploring the updates in the environment — the use of these methods strengthen one’s experience as a UI/UX designer.
-The more designers know about your client and the context in which the business operates, the better designs they build.
+- To have a sense of business context.
+Knowing the trends in the market, having a sense of relevant changes to consider, and exploring the updates in the environment — the use of these methods strengthens one’s experience as a UI/UX designer.
+The more designers know about your client and the context in which the business operates, the better the designs they build.

 UI UX for Business